core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 When performing Step 2, the client expects the 'ph_req' parameter to be included in the informative response, which is otherwise considered malformed.
 An exception is the case discussed in {{deterministic-phantom-Request}}.

-After completing Step 2, the client considers the rebuilt phantom registration request protected with Group OSCORE.
-If the phantom registration request is protected with the group mode of Group OSCORE (see {{ssec-server-side-request-oscore}}), the client decrypts and verifies the rebuilt phantom registration request as defined in {{Section 7.2 of I-D.ietf-core-oscore-groupcomm}}, with the following differences.
+After completing Step 2, in any other case than the one discussed in {{deterministic-phantom-Request}}, the client decrypts and verifies the rebuilt phantom registration request as defined in {{Section 7.2 of I-D.ietf-core-oscore-groupcomm}}, with the following differences.

 * The client MUST NOT perform any replay check.
 That is, the client skips Step 3 in {{Section 8.2 of RFC8613}}.